Learning Disability and Autism transformation

 What has been done so far?

-- We also review the deaths of anyone who is autistic or who has a learning disability so we can ensure that all reasonable adjustments were made and to learn more about how best to care for people
+- Introduced a process to review the deaths of anyone who is autistic or who has a learning disability so we can ensure that all reasonable adjustments were made and to learn more about how best to care for people

-- Educational Psychology group sessions commissioned to support up to 200 families
+- Educational psychology group sessions commissioned to support up to 200 families in Telford